 Once we have a response to the complaint and other relevant information, generally a veterinary surgeon and a lay member consider whether the complaint is sufficiently serious to refer to the Preliminary Investigation (PI) Committee.

 We consider whether there is a realistic prospect of proving a case against a veterinary surgeon (about 30% of complaints are considered by the PI Committee).

 Decision-making is guided by the protocols within the document titled 'Processing a complaint', which can be downloaded from the 'Related documents' box, top right.
 This document offers guidance on the complaints procedure for Preliminary Investigation Committee Members and RCVS Staff.

 The complaint against the veterinary surgeon is heard in public.

-The Preliminary Investigation Committee and VN PI Committee reports three times a year to the RCVS Council.
+The Preliminary Investigation Committee and the RVN PI Committee reports three times a year to the RCVS Council and VN Council respectively.
 The PI Committee Reports include brief details of certain complaints resolved by the Committee and are available to download from the main RCVS website.
 (This link will open in a new window.)

 PI Committee Investigators are veterinary surgeons who are independent of the PI Committee and carry out investigations, that may include interviews and visits, following which the Investigator reports to the PI Committee.
 The Investigators work in accordance with the PIC Investigators' Manual.
 The PIC Investigator's Manual is available to download the from 'Related documents' box, top right.